karrick/gosync/README.md

 status at various points in execution.
 That library is designed to be used at a very high-level of abstraction, and is suitable for many uses.
-However, if you just want a simple semaphore, which is already present in the Go runtime, when you use it, the application will spawn go-routines and creates channels at multiple places, when none of it might be needed by your algorithm.
+However, if you just want a simple semaphore, which is already present in the Go run-time, when you use it, the application will spawn go-routines and creates channels at multiple places, when none of it might be needed by your algorithm.

-The library in this repository is a minimal semaphore library written on nothing but `sync.Cond`, which use the Go runtime semaphore code that is integrated with the scheduler.
+The library in this repository is a minimal semaphore library written on nothing but `sync.Cond`, which use the Go run-time semaphore code that is integrated with the scheduler.
 There are no channels created and no extra go-routines spawned to use semaphores, other than those created by the application code that might use this library.